-Compensation IS Available for Mesothelioma Cancer Patients and Families.
-Find out if you are eligible to recover a settlement for your injuries and losses.
+Compensation is available for mesothelioma cancer patients and their families.
+As a victim of mesothelioma, you will want to find out if you are eligible to recover a settlement for your injuries and losses.

-Mesothelioma is a rare but deadly cancer that kills approximately 2,500 to 3,000 people each year in the U.S. Mesothelioma cancer has been diagnosed at an alarming rate, based in part on two factors:
+Perhaps you or someone you know has been diagnosed with mesothelioma.
+“What is it?” you may be wondering.
+Mesothelioma is a rare but deadly cancer that kills approximately 2,500 to 3,000 people each year in the United States.
+Mesothelioma diagnoses have increased at an alarming rate, based in part on two factors:

-- Since the latency period for mesothelioma cancer to show symptoms is often up to 50 years after asbestos exposure, many WWII veterans and others who were exposed to asbestos in the 1940s and 50s are now being diagnosed with having a type of asbestos cancer.
+- The latency period for mesothelioma cancer to show symptoms is often up to 50 years after asbestos exposure.
+Many WWII veterans and others who were exposed to asbestos in the 1940s and 50s are now being diagnosed with having a type of asbestos cancer.

 - Mesothelioma used to be misdiagnosed as other types of cancer or respiratory diseases.
-Nowadays, the tests for mesothelioma are better, physicians are more aware of the existence of mesothelioma, and the disease is being “caught” more often.
+Nowadays, the tests for mesothelioma are better, physicians are more aware of its existence, and the disease is being “caught” more often.

 What Is Mesothelioma Cancer?

+There’s more than just one answer to the question “What is mesothelioma cancer?”
+One answer is that it is a cancer that affects the mesothelium.
 The mesothelium is a tissue lining inside the chest cavity of the body.
-Although there are several specific types of mesothelioma cancer, such as pleural mesothelioma and malignant mesothelioma, the cancer most often attacks the pleura.
+Other answers might refer to the different types of mesothelioma cancer.
+There are several specific types of mesothelioma cancer, such as pleural, peritoneal, and pericardial mesothelioma, and malignant mesothelioma.
+The cancer most often attacks the pleura.
 The pleura is the tissue sac that holds the lungs.
 A diagnosis of mesothelioma is usually fatal.
 The average life expectancy after a mesothelioma cancer diagnosis is about 18 months.